Pomax/are-we-flying/docs/index.md

 }
 ```

 Neato!
-Of course, this won't do anything yet, because we still need to actually write the code that works with tiles... so...
+Of course, this still won't do anything yet, because we haven't written the code that works with tiles yet, so...

 ### Working with individual Geo tiles

-Back to the ALOS data: we still need something that turns "tiff images" into an object that we can work with, so let's write a `src/elevation/alos-tile.js` for that.
+Back to the ALOS data: we still need something that turns "tiff images" into objects that we can work with, so let's write a `src/elevation/alos-tile.js` for that.

 ```javascript
 // A pretty important import if want to work with tiff images: